toddnguyen47/pre-commit-hooks/README.md

         args: ["--whitespaces-count", "2"] # defaults to 4 with no args
       - id: convert-text-to-html
         args: ["--textfiles", "file1.txt, file2.txt"] # comma-separated list of text files
+        args: ["--margin", "10"] # OPTIONAL: integer value to use as margin ems.
+Defaults to 10.
       - id: minify-json
       - id: prettify-json
         args: ["--indent", "2"] # defaults to indenting with 2 spaces